 The Group function serves as the interface for the sustainability-relevant divisions and coordinates all of the related processes within the Group.
 It is also responsible for continuously reviewing and developing the sustainability targets and working with the divisions and sites on operationally implementing and advancing the measures.
 For this purpose, contacts have been appointed at the sites and for the relevant corporate function.
 Corporate Sustainability and External Affairs reports current developments to the Supervisory Board.
 This took place quarterly during the reporting year.
-It also undertakes a review based on ESG criteria and offers technical support for strategic projects, as well as carrying out supplier assessments based on sustainability reporting and communication.
+It also undertakes a review based on ESG criteria and offers technical support for strategic projects, as well as carrying out supplier assessments based on sustainability criteria.
+The division also coordinates with Corporate Communications in managing sustainability reporting and communication.
 It is the point of contact for ESG rating agencies and represents Aurubis' interests in sustainability issues.

-In recognition of the impact of sustainability on the company's success, the Aurubis Executive Board's variable compensation - in particular the annual bonus - takes various ESG performance criteria' into account Q Compensation Report in the Corporate Governance Report.
+In recognition of the impact of sustainability on the company's success, the Aurubis Executive Board's variable compensation - in particular the annual bonus - takes various ESG performance criteria1 into account QCompensation Report in the Corporate Governance Report.

 We have ensured the transparency of sustainability achievements in a variety of ways for many years.
-These include voluntary reporting and participation in sustainability rankings and ratings, such as the Carbon Disclosure Project (CDP, Q Glossary) and EcoVadis.
+These include voluntary reporting and participation in sustainability rankings and ratings, such as the Carbon Disclosure Project (CDP, QGlossary) and EcoVadis.
 We are also rated by established agencies such as MSCI, Sustainalytics, S&P Global, and Institutional Shareholder Services Inc. (ISS ESG) www.aurubis.com/en/responsibility/reporting-kpis-and-esg-ratings.